equinor/energyvision/how-we-work/kanban.md

 1. Use templates for creating issues.
 Templates exist for User Stories, Tasks and Bugs in addition to built-in issue type Epic.
 1. Write the gist of the issue in the subject.
 For a US that would be the entire US text (As a user bla bla bla…).
 1. All new issues except bugs should be put in the **Backlog**.
 They will be prioritized during a grooming session.
 1. Bugs are always put on top of the **Prioritized** column.
 The backlog is not to be filled with bugs we would fix at a later stage.
+Critical bugs are also flagged `High Priority`.
 1. Make sure you finish any issue that you start.
 Issues move to the **RIGHT**, not to the left.
 If stuck, get some help!
 1. Issues that exist to the right of the **Prioritized** column must have an asignee.